Stanley T. Crooke, MD, PhD

 Founder, Chief Executive Officer and Chairman of the Board

 Dr. Crooke is the founder, chief executive officer and chairman of n-Lorem Foundation.
-He’s also the founder and executive chairman of the board of directors for Ionis Pharmaceuticals, the leader in RNA-targeted therapeutics.
+He’s also the founder and former chairman and chief executive officer of Ionis Pharmaceuticals, the leader in RNA-targeted therapeutics.
 Under his leadership of Ionis, he pioneered development of the revolutionary antisense technology platform and created one of the largest, most advanced pipelines in the biotechnology industry.
 Today, Ionis has more than 40 medicines in development.

 Prior to founding Ionis, Dr. Crooke was head of R&D at SmithKline, where he was involved in commercializing numerous drugs in broad therapeutic areas and later assumed responsibility for worldwide R&D at SmithKline Beckman.
 At Bristol-Myers, he established the first broad anticancer program, bringing nine drugs to the market in five years.